kolybasov/ember-script/README.md

 [![Build Status](https://travis-ci.org/ghempton/ember-script.png?branch=master)](https://travis-ci.org/ghempton/ember-script)

+# This fork fix EmberScript compatible with current version of NodeJS(0.12) and EmberJS(1.10) by dummy way.

 # EmberScript

 EmberScript is a CoffeeScript-derived language which takes advantage of the [Ember.js](http://emberjs.com) runtime.
 Ember constructs such as Inheritance, Mixins, Bindings, Observers, etc. are all first-class citizens within EmberScript.